 2. What makes you want to work at Amazon?

-I enjoy helping people and solving problems.
-I think there is no better feeling than when someone thanks you for doing a good job.
-I like working in a team environment because I feel more motivated when my colleagues are around.
+I enjoy helping people and solving problems and I think there is no better feeling than when someone thanks you for doing a good job.
+It is easy for me working in a team environment because I feel more motivated when my colleagues are around.
 Also, I really appreciate the opportunity to learn new things every day.

 3. Describe a situation in which you had to solve a problem.